3 of the Best Baby Video Monitors Around

 One of the things I worried about in a video monitor was having it be secure.
 With some of the video monitors WiFi enabled, I worried about the possibility of the feed being interfered with.
 But I spoke to a rep from Summer Infant, who assured me that “all Summer Infant monitors have bank-level security to prevent hacking.”

-They have a bunch of fancy-shmancy monitors, like this one, which lets you watch the baby from your phone.
-Or, if you like more basic monitors like me, I tried out this basic HD video monitor from Summer Infant, and it's been perfect for us.
+They have a bunch of fancy-shmancy monitors and cameras, like this one, that is panoramic and has different light settings for when your baby is falling asleep and sleeping.
+Or, if you like more basic monitors like me, I tried out this video monitor from Summer Infant, and it's been perfect for us.
 It features two cameras for different rooms, and you can zoom in on the baby (which I do obsessively just to make sure she's still breathing).

 This video monitor is a best seller on Amazon and for good reason.
 It's under 200 bucks, has the most customizable video capability around (trust me when I say it's harder than you would think to set up a camera to see your baby in a crib!), and has a crystal-clear, full-color screen.